learningmatter-mit/PoTS/README.md

 ## Examples

 This section provides demonstrations of script usage across various scenarios and file types.
-The execution of the code should not take more than 5-10 seconds max per structure.
+The execution of the code should not take more than 5-10 seconds per structure.

 #### POSCAR_test